numba/numba/docs/source/developer/contributing.rst

 Code reviews
 ''''''''''''

-Any non-trivial change should go through a code review by one or several of the core developers.
+All changes will go through a code review undertaken by the Numba community, including core developers.
 The recommended process is to submit a pull request on github.

 A code review should try to assess the following criteria: